ionutsoftware/openai-text-to-speech/README.md

 No known bugs in the current version.

 - **Version 2.0:**
-  - detected a bug in compiled release. if you press cancel or pres escape, the "key.json" mades. disposed to reparation in next versions.
+  - detected a bug in compiled release. if you press cancel or pres escape, the "key.json" be create empty. disposed to reparation in next versions.
 ## Acknowledgments:
 A special thanks to the individuals contributing to the development of this program.